 The TTT on the first day should fancy Jumbo-Visma (Kruijswijk, Roglic), while Roglic will also be looking to gain time on their GC rivals in the lumpy ITT during the second week.
 Obviously, it is hard to predict who will have the best climbing legs in Spain.
 Stage 5 and 7 will give an indication before stage 9 is sure to give us an comprehensive report.

-Just looking at their results, Richard Carapaz and Primoz Roglic boast the most impressive 2019 palmares.
-The rider from Ecuador took the Giro d’Italia by surprise, while the 29-year old Slovene won the UAE Tour, Tirreno-Adriatico and Tour of Romandie before he finished third on the Giro.
+Just looking at his results, Primoz Roglic boasts the most impressive 2019 palmares.
+The 29-year old Slovene won the UAE Tour, Tirreno-Adriatico and Tour of Romandie before he finished third on the Giro.
 His team-mate Steven Kruijswijk is one of the most consistent Grand Tour performers.
 On the 2016 Giro d’Italia, he emerged as a legitimate Grand Tour threat.
 He was close to winning the GC when he crashed into a wall of snow at the side of the road before somersaulting and landing on his back.
 He was under the radar since then, but returned in the spotlight with strong performances in the Tour de France (3th this year, 5th last year) and La Vuelta (4th last year).

 Another rider with impressive 2019 credentials is Miguel Ángel López.
 Still only 25 years old, the Colombian won his home-race and the Vuelta a Catalunya.
 For different reasons, he didn’t meet his objectives at the Giro though, which was one of his major goals in 2019.
 He finished seventh place overall, which was some way off his third place of 2018.
 Yet, he defended his white jersey as the race’s best young rider.